JensRavens/jensravens.github.io/_posts/2015-09-17-demystifying-the-server.md

 ## _Look Mommy_, I made a _Webserver_!

 So you might think now: Hey, that's just some plain text sent over a socket, I can do that myself!
 And you're absolutely right.
 Writing a simple http server is pretty easy and there are some libraries that help you like [CocoaAsyncSocket](https://github.com/robbiehanson/CocoaAsyncSocket) and [CCLHTTPServer](https://github.com/cocodelabs/CCLHTTPServer).
-But they all require to tighly couple your application code to network code (which makes it close to impossible to replace the network stack).
+But they all require to tightly couple your application code to network code (which makes it close to impossible to replace the network stack).
 Other languages had similar problems so the ruby community made [rack](http://rack.github.io/), a standard interface for ruby web applications that splits networking and request handling into manageable chunks.
 In the next part we'll explore which options there are for Swift and Objective C.